miketang84/lglib/doc/intro.md

 ###Dict
 Dict is the prototype of all Dict instances.
-It inherits extended version of lua-table. [remove this inheritance relationship]
+It inherits the extended version of lua-table.
+Like List prototype, the initialization of a Dict object/instance follows as:

-initializing a Dict object
 	dicta = {}
 	dictb = {one = 1, two = 2, three = 3, four = 4}

 suggestion:
 call table.takeAparts() method directly, and initialize Dict instance by returned Dict part.
 At the same time, you can make sure/guarantee that the instance feature can be kept all the way.